Self-fulfillment, 3rd-Party Logistics, and Drop Shipping: What Should You Opt For?

 3. Limited Grasp On Sales Outlook

-If you are uncertain about your future sales and don’t want to invest in setting up and maintaining your own warehouse space, third-party fulfilment can provide flexibility.
+If you are uncertain about your future sales and don’t want to invest in setting up and maintaining your own warehouse space, third-party fulfillment can provide flexibility.
 You can scale up or down your warehouse space as needed, paying only for the space you use.
 On the other hand, drop shipping can help manage uncertainties in the sales performance of specific products.
 Instead of maintaining large inventories, you can place orders with the drop shipping company as orders come in through your website.
 This allows you to test the demand for new products without incurring the risk of carrying large amounts of inventory.

 Which is Better for Your eCommerce Business?